There are two types of people in the world. Those who take cold showers and everybody else.

 3. Greater Resilience

 Resilience is something that does not come easy.
 On the surface mental strength is nothing more than a mind game.
 In reality, however, our brain takes past behavior and outcomes as hard evidence of how it should act in the face of new challenges.
-Every act of overcoming adversity evidences to our brain that what we are up against should not be met with fear and negative emotion but is an obstacle that we have the mental resources to overcome.
 Taking cold showers is a proven way to build mental toughness.
 No matter how many cold showers you take, there will always be the temptation to feel instant gratification by turning the nozzle counterclockwise.
-With experience, you will learn to silence this voice, callous your mind, and acquire the stoic demeanor vital to navigating all of life’s challenges.
+With experience, you will learn to silence this voice, callous your mind, and acquire the stoic demeanor vital to navigating other life challenges.

 4. An Antidote to Depression